mubix/shellshocker-pocs/README.md

 **If you know of PoCs for any of these, please submit an issue or pull request with a link.**

 ## Command Line (Linux, OSX, and Windows via Cygwin)

++ [bashcheck](https://github.com/hannob/bashcheck) - script to test for the latest vulns

 ### CVE-2014-6271
 +`env X='() { :; }; echo "CVE-2014-6271 vulnerable"' bash -c id`